Cal-Nev-Ari, Nevada

 Cal-Nev-Ari is a census-designated place on U.S. Route 95 in Clark County, Nevada, United States, near the state's southernmost point.
-As of the 2010 census, the town had a population of 244.
+As of the 2020 census, Cal-Nev-Ari had a population of 144.
 The town's name is a syllabic abbreviation of California, Nevada, and Arizona.

-Cal-Nev-Ari was created in 1965 by Nancy and Everette "Slim" Kidwell, who acquired a 640 acre section of land from the U.S. government and commenced development of an airport-based community an hour by road from Las Vegas.
+Cal-Nev-Ari was created in 1965 by Nancy and Everette "Slim" Kidwell, who acquired a 640 acre section of land from the U.S. government and commenced development of an airport-based community, an hour by road from Las Vegas.
 In addition to the FAA-designated Kidwell Airport, the community has grown over the years to include a casino, motel, RV and mobile home parks, convenience market, and over 100 residential lots.

-The town was listed for sale in 2016 for $8 million although it had been originally listed in 2010 for $17 million.
+The town was listed for sale in 2016 for $8 million, although it had been originally listed in 2010 for $17 million.
 It sold for the $8 million price to Heart of Nature, an organic minerals company, which plans to use the water to manufacture sulfur products for farms.